hayeah/fork2/README.md

 # List files from a template's select pattern
 vibe ls templates/my_prompt.md

+# List files using a mode-specific template
+vibe ls --mode=cc templates/my_prompt.md
 ```

 When using a template file, the `ls` command will use the `select` pattern defined in the template's front-matter.

 ## Prompt Templates

-Prompt templates turn vibe into a tiny static‑site generator—except the “pages” it builds are prompts instead of HTML.
+Prompt templates turn vibe into a tiny static‑site generator—except the "pages" it builds are prompts instead of HTML.
 Each template is just a text or markdown file that contains two distinct parts:

 Front‑matter (TOML) – establishes how the template is rendered.
 The block is enclosed in a fenced code block at the very start of the file.